MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 <!--  Title: Get code hints in Elements tool  -->
 <!--  Subtitle: Wavy underlines like the ones you see in Visual Studio Code now display in the Elements tool.
 Underlines alert you to code issues related to accessibility, compatibility, security, performance, and  so on.  -->

 In most modern IDEs, wavy underlines under text indicate syntax errors.
 In Microsoft Edge version 91 or later, wavy underlines display under HTML in the **DOM** view of the **Elements** tool.
 The wavy underlines indicate code issues and suggestions related to accessibility, compatibility, performance, and so on.
-For more information about how to review and edit issues, navigate to [Find and fix problems with the Microsoft Edge DevTools Issues tool][DevtoolsIssuesIndex].
+For more information about how to review and edit issues, navigate to [Find and fix problems by using the Issues tool][DevtoolsIssuesIndex].

 To open the **Issues** tool and learn more about the issue and how to fix it, complete one of the following actions.